jonathanvdc/bachelorproef/README.txt

 #  Broeckhove J. (2015) Optimizing agent-based transmission models for
 #  infectious diseases, BMC Bioinformatics.
 #
-#  Copyright 2015, Willem L, Stijven S & Broeckhove J
+#  Copyright 2016, Willem L, Kuylen E & Broeckhove J
 #############################################################################
 #
-#  Indismo is an Open Source project to model close-contact infectious
+#  Stride is an Open Source project to simulalate transmission of
-#  disease transmission.
+#  infectious diseases.
 #
 #  Information on layout, installation, dependencies of the project, and
 #  platforms that are supported, can be found in the files INSTALL.txt,